dailydotdev/docs/docs/getting-started/pwa.md

 ### How can I add daily.dev to my mobile home screen on iOS?

-For iOS users, you can **add a website icon to your iPhone Home Screen**!

-You can add a website icon to your iPhone Home Screen for quick access to that site.
+For iOS users, you can add a shortcut to your iPhone Home screen for quick access to the daily.dev web app!

 Open the web app on your mobile Safari browser, tap the Share button, then tap `Add to Home Screen`.